SJKEnterprise/STEMed/README.md

 Inital road map for holders of Genisis NFT Tokens include the following phases.
 - Phase 1:
+  1. Develop training that will onboard users to Web 3.0 and let them experience a familar exerience to onboarding with Web 2.0 products.
-  1. Develop Web 3.0 games and activities that engage students in learning STEM content
+  2. Develop Web 3.0 games and activities that engage students in learning STEM content
-  2. Develop Land in Decentraland 2 x 2 Estate that allows colaborative environment to display videos, conferneces and simulate in class activities online.
+  3. Develop Land in Decentraland 2 x 2 Estate that allows colaborative environment to display videos, conferneces and simulate in class activities online.
-  3. Develop Rostering of Google Class to online wallets for access to Web 3.0 spaces.
+  4. Develop Rostering of Google Class to online wallets for access to Web 3.0 spaces.

 Phase II:
 1. Rewards with STEMed coin that allows those who stake the NFT to earn rewards for locking value into the platform.